-Some stakeholders expressed concerned that the Additional Cost may operate as a barrier to new entry.
+Some stakeholders expressed concern that the Additional Cost may operate as a barrier to new entry.
 AEMO submitted:

 ... there is a risk that the additional cost might operate as a barrier to entry when compared to an approach that does not impose additional charges in this way.
-This may bear consideration with respect to promotion of efficient investment and the NEM objective.37
+This may bear consideration with respect to promotion of efficient investment and the NEM objective.

-Similar views were expressed by Aurora Energy38 and AETV Power39 in their submissions.
+Similar views were expressed by Aurora Energy and AETV Power in their submissions.